-LIGO and Virgo in the next months
+LIGO and Virgo in the next years

-- Next data taking this September-will extend up to first half of 2017 - Virgo is still in installation/commisioning and will try to join this run - beginning of 2017 - Third detector : - May increase number of sources (more up time with at least two detectors) 0 - Improve sky localization if seen by the three : from x00 sq deg. to x0 sq deg.
-0 frequency (Hz)

-One more measure is more constraints 0
+- Third detector : - May increase number of sources (more up time with at least two detectors) - Improve sky localization if seen by the three : from x00 sq deg. to x0 sq deg. - One more measure is more constraints - Upgrade plans on LIGO and Virgo interferometers